auroramod/docs/docs/zonetool-basics.md

 # Zonetool Basics

 :::warning
 This documentation **has not** been completely finished.
-Parts of this process are not well-documented and you may still run into issues.
-For further help, you can join our Discord and talk to modders in the community.
+Parts of this process are not well documented and you may run into issues.
+For further help, you can [join our Discord](http://auroramod.dev/discord) and talk to modders in the community.
 :::

 ## x64-zt
-x64-zt is a tool for reading/writing assets from & into newer Call of Duty games.
-You can find the tool at the [official x64-zt GitHub repository](https://github.com/Joelrau/x64-zt).
+x64-zt is a tool for reading/writing fastfile assets for newer Call of Duty games.
+[You can download the tool here](https://github.com/Joelrau/x64-zt/releases/tag/latest).

-As far as x64-zt goes, this tool is mainly for newer Call of Duty games.
+This tool is mainly for newer Call of Duty games like Ghosts, Advanced Warfare, Modern Warfare, and Infinite Warfare.
 Anything listed in the conversion support table below is what is supported.
-For map porting and for older Call of Duty porting, check out [Map Porting IW3/4/5](#map-porting-iw345---h1h2s1).
-For porting to something like AW -> MWR, check out [Map Porting S1](#map-porting-s1---h1).

 ## Game conversion support